ricoisme/RxSocket/README.md

 # RxSocket
-The TcpSocketLib use io.pipelines with RX to handle socket connection and networkstream.
+The RxSocket use io.pipelines with RX to handle socket connection and networkstream.

 it draw inspiration from [davidfowl's project](https://github.com/davidfowl/TcpEcho).